ItunuIsewon/ACEMFS_CApIC-ACE-FUTMinna/Modules/variant_calling.md

 2. Sort on column 6: Quality
 3. Keep every other parameter as default.
 4. Variants with high quality are now on top.

+### Variant Annotation with Ensembl Fungi VEP

+1. Search for Variant Effect Predictor (VEP) in the Ensembl tools search bar.
+2. Select the input file: choose the VCF file generated from the sorting step.
+3. Species selection: Set species to your organism (e.g., Aspergillus flavus, Saccharomyces cerevisiae, etc.) from the Ensembl Fungi database.
+4. Input format: keep as VCF.
+5. Output options:Keep default output as tab-delimited text or select VCF with annotations if you prefer annotated VCF.
+6. Annotations to include (keep defaults, but you can also enable if available):

+•	Gene symbol

+•	Consequence terms (missense, synonymous, stop gained, etc.)

+•	Protein domains (Pfam, InterPro)

+•	SIFT/PolyPhen predictions (if available for your species)

+•	Transcript ID and biotype

+In the meantime a list of Variants have  provided for you to use.
+Run each of these using the **“RUN VEP!
+For this line option”**.